LexiAM/disaster_response_NLP_pipeline/README.md

 ![](resources/main_page_crop.PNG?raw=true)

 ## Methods
-Message classification pipeline consistes of message text pre=processing with `spacy` NLP package to produce normalized and lemmatized using correct part of speech word tokens.
+Message classification pipeline consistes of message text pre-processing with `spacy` NLP package to produce normalized and lemmatized using correct part of speech word tokens.
 The tokens are fed into TF-IDF transformer and then into machine learning classifier.

 Initial classifier model (see discussion below) utilizes a very simplistic approach of Complement Naive Bayees Classifier, chosen for its preferred usage with imbalanced classes, wrapped in a MultiOutputClassifier for multi-label classification.
 Model selection was performed with 5-fold GridSearch cross-validation using Hamming Loss minimazation for scoring.